greengorych/greengorych.io/docs/reference/wsl-conf.md

 ---
 description: >-
   Reference for the per-instance WSL configuration file wsl.conf, covering all available sections and settings for both WSL 1 and WSL 2.
+title: >-
+  Reference for the per-instance WSL configuration file wsl.conf
 ---

 # wsl.conf